Definability of henselian valuations by conditions on the value group

+So far we have seen that for any $n\in\N$ there exists a non-henselian but $( 2n+1)_\leq$-henselian valuation $v_n$ on $K$.
+It remains to show that $K$ does not admit a non-trivial henselian valuation.

-Next, we show that $K$ does not admit a non-trivial henselian valuation.
-Let $u$ be any non-trivial convex valuation on $K$ and pick $a=(a_m)\in K$ with $u(a)<0$, i.e.\ $a\notin \OO_u$.
+\begin{claim} $K$ does not admit a non-trivial henselian valuation. \end{claim} \begin{proof}[Proof of Claim~\ref{cl:nohens}] Let $u$ be any non-trivial convex valuation on $K$ and pick $a=(a_m)\in K$ with $u(a)<0$, i.e.\ $a\notin \OO_u$.
 Let $\ell\in \N$ be least such that $a_\ell\neq \infty$.
 Then $\psi_\ell(a)=a_{\ell}\in K_\ell$, whence $a\in \OO_\ell$.
 Since $v_\ell$ is convex, we obtain that $v_\ell$ is a proper coarsening of $u$.
 Therefore, since $v_\ell$ is not henselian, also $u$ is not henselian.
-Finally, as any henselian valuation on an ordered field is convex (cf.~\cite[Lemma~2.1]{knebusch}), this suffices to show that $K$ does not admit a non-trivial henselian valuation.
+Finally, as any henselian valuation on an ordered field is convex (cf.~\cite[Lemma~2.1]{knebusch}), this suffices to show that $K$ does not admit a non-trivial henselian valuation. \end{proof}